trychlos/pwix-modal-info/README.md

 The function has following prototype: `async fn( <Object>) : Object`, and is called with the current data context.

-This package relies on `pwix:accounts-hub` to asynchronously display the email address (resp. the username) of the creator/last updator of the provided object.
+This package relies on `pwix:accounts-core` to asynchronously display the email address (resp. the username) of the creator/last updator of the provided object.

 ## Configuration